Self-supervised Learning for Semi-supervised Temporal Language Grounding: Experiments

-\textbf{Inter-modal Contrastive Loss.} In order to validate the effectiveness of the inter-modal contrastive loss, we evaluate the STLG with and without inter-modal contrastive loss.
-By comparing row 2 and 5 in both Table~\ref{tab:label2} and Table~\ref{tab:label3}, we observe a significant boost of grounding performance for all metrics, e.g., the R@1,IoU=0.7 are improved relatively by 9.7\% and 14\% for regression-based and proposal-based models, respectively.
-Comparing row 3 and 6 in Table~\ref{tab:label2} and Table~\ref{tab:label3}, we have the same conclusion, that intra-modal contrastive loss cooperates well with other components.
-The inter-modal contrastive loss is designed to learn a more discriminative visual and language feature representation, and the stable improvement on all metrics verifies that this can effectively utilize the unannotated video-sentence pairs and is critical for the semi-supervised temporal language grounding task.
+\textbf{Inter-modal Contrastive Loss.} In order to validate the effectiveness of the inter-modal contrastive loss, we evaluate the S$^4$TLG with and without inter-modal contrastive loss.
+By comparing the 2$^{nd}$ and 5$^{th}$ row in both Table~\ref{tab:label2} and Table~\ref{tab:label3}, we observe a significant performance improvement for all metrics, e.g., the dR@1,IoU@0.7 are improved by 10.7\% and 14\% for regression-based and proposal-based models, respectively.
+Same conclusion can be obatained by comparing the 3$^{rd}$ and 6$^{th}$ in Table~\ref{tab:label2} and Table~\ref{tab:label3}.
+The results suggest that the inter-modal contrastive loss can help to learn more discriminative visual and language features.
 As we suggested earlier, inter-modal self-supervised learning can be used as an implicit regularization to improve the label quality especially for the proposal-based model, and the results here also agree with our previous conjecture.

-\textbf{Intra-modal Contrastive Loss.} Based on the sequential perturbations, we further investigate the effect of intra-modal contrastive loss.
-The results of row 3 and 4 in Table~\ref{tab:label2} and~\ref{tab:label3} show that the intra-modal contrastive loss alone can only slightly improve the grounding performances, but comparing row 6 and 7, we observe substantial performance improvement can be obtained by intra-modal contrastive loss if inter-modal contrastive loss is already applied.
-These results also indicate that aligning visual and textual features well in the feature space is the primary requirement for cross-modal tasks, and it can be the basis for further improvement of the feature distribution within a particular modality.
+\textbf{Intra-modal Contrastive Loss.} We further investigate the effect of intra-modal contrastive loss.
+As shown in Table~\ref{tab:label2} and~\ref{tab:label3} (the 3$^{nd}$ and 4$^{th}$ row), when using intra-modal contrastive loss alone, the performance improves slightly.
+However, a substantial performance improvement can be obtained by combining intra-modal contrastive loss with inter-modal contrastive loss (the 6$^{th}$ and 7$^{th}$ row).
+The results suggest intra-modal contrastive loss plays a supplementary role to inter-modal contrastive loss in feature learning for temporal visual grounding task.
+Moreover, learning a better feature space that aligns visual and textual features well is the primary requirement for cross-modal tasks, and it can be the basis for further improving the feature learning within a particular modality.